 There are also two files named test.properties and test.script that are copied over to your specified application server's bin directory when you run ant deploy from /ext.
 The two files are used by Hypersonic and contain a snapshot of the portal's default data.

-11. /ext/web-sites
+12. /ext/tools